bhmdev/trip-tracker-api/README.md

 **Unsolved Issues & Future Goals**

 - Better Styling
-- 3rd party APi would like to be implemented
+- 3rd party API would like to be implemented
 - Search Bar

 **Author**